 Effective project management underpins successful financial statements preparation processes.
 The primary aim is to achieve a quality work outcome within given timeframes and resource limits.
 It encompasses planning, control, monitoring and coordination.

-Devoting sufficient time at the beginning of the project to fully consider financial reporting requirements, stakeholders’ expectations, team resourcing, opportunities and risks, will:
+Devoting sufficient time at the beginning of the project to fully consider financial reporting requirements, stakeholders’ expectations and availability, team resourcing, opportunities and risks, will:

 - ensure all parties have a consistent understanding of the project parameters

-- set an agreed approach that the finance team can then follow, and
+- set an agreed approach that the financial statements team can then follow

 - help individual staff members and stakeholders to plan for their role in the project.